AADavin/Zombi/README.md

  * **_wholetree.nwk**: A tree showing the whole evolution of that gene family
  * **_prunedtree.nwk**: A tree in which the genes that have not survived till the present time have been removed. **Normally you want to use this tree!**

- **Profiles**

- Here there is a file called Profiles.tsv that contains the node of the species tree in the columns and the gene families in the rows.
+ **Profiles**: (Not output by default) Here there is a file called Profiles.tsv that contains the node of the species tree in the columns and the gene families in the rows.
  The entries give the number of copies that each gene family has for each node of the species tree.

  #### Mode S